SovereignCloudStack/website/_i18n/en/_posts/blog/2023-07-05-sport-event.md

 * No e-bikes, no virtual cycling/running are allowed

 ### Every kilometer counts - sponsoring our sport event
 The event is a sponsored/donation event.
-And there are several possibilities to sponsor:
+There are several possibilities to sponsor:
-* Sponsors pay an amount, which he himself determines, for all sports and participants for each (x):
+* Sponsors pay an amount, which they determines, for all sports and participants for each (x):
     * x =
     * 1 km running
     * 10 km walking